alextopuzov/vic-product/docs/user_doc/README.md

 The vSphere Integrated Containers Documentation provides information about how to install, configure, and use VMware vSphere&reg; Integrated Containers&trade;.

-**Product version: 1.4**
+**Product version: Next Release Unofficial Documentation in Progress**

-This documentation applies to all 1.4.x releases.
+This documentation applies to all Next Release Unofficial Documentation in Progress releases.

 ## Intended Audiences